-Palestinian children live with political unrest and violence that can trigger post-traumatic stress reactions, depression, and learning disorders.
-More than half of Palestinian school-age children have experienced severe traumatic events; 93% say they do not feel safe in their environments.
-Schools are overcrowded; an additional 2,600 classrooms are needed in East Jerusalem.
-With more than 50 students per class, children with special needs get lost, and the dropout rate is 40% in some areas.
+Palestinian children live with political unrest that can trigger stress reactions and learning disorders.
+More than 50% of Palestinian school-age children have experienced severe traumatic events; 93% say they do not feel safe in their environments.
+Schools are overcrowded; an additional 2,600 classrooms are needed in East Jerusalem, according to local advocacy groups.
+With more than 50 students per class, children with special needs get lost.
+The SCC offers a safe haven of growth and healing.

-With support children can make a positive adjustment to trauma.
-Remedial courses in Arabic, English, and math are provided for children whose cognitive functioning and school performance has been affected by emotional stress disorders.
-Students make measurable progress and most can keep up with their community school class after two 11-week courses at SCC.
-Play therapy, counseling, psychodrama, music, art, folk dancing, and recreational activities are also part of the holistic approach.
+With support from SCC children make positive changes that help them adjust to their environment and experiences of trauma.
+Through SCC remedial courses in Arabic, English, and math students make measurable progress and most can keep up with their community school class after two 11-week courses.
+Occupational and speech therapies, psychodrama, music, art, dance, and recreational activities are also part of the holistic approach at SCC.

 This project has provided additional documentation in a PDF file (projdoc.pdf).